 Compile the business credit history

 Initially, the majority of entrepreneurs rely on their credit cards to finance their ventures.
 We advise you to open a separate bank account in the name of the business.
-You must pay all the expenses, bills and other liabilities through this account.
-With time, your business will enjoy a decent credit history, and you will become more liable to apply for loans.
+You must pay all the expenses, bills, and other liabilities through this account.
+With time, your business will enjoy a decent credit history, and you will become eligible to apply for business loans uk (or elsewhere), if need be.

 Make timely payments